The two main operations in the

-In the case of Node related cache, we found that the "unarchive" operation can sometimes take a significant amount of time, and that the duration can be inconsistent across builds.
+In the case of Node-related cache, we found that the "unarchive" operation can sometimes take a significant amount of time and that the duration can be inconsistent across builds.

 Often "node_modules" folders will contain a huge number of small files, and restoring all these files can cause the aforementioned resource contention, and can lead to a high deviation in the

-To improve consistency of the
+To improve the consistency of the

 restore_cache step's duration, we suggest using the RAM disk available for each container.